 Before you face such trouble, it’s important to understand what may factor in cracking your double-glazed window.
 We have listed some reasons below:

-Scratches on Glass Surface
+Double-Glazed Glass Cracks Due To Scratches on the Glass Surface

 Large parts of window glass are cut down to fit specific shapes and sizes for commercial use.
 This can cause the glass to get surface scratches, making it weak.
 The usual wear and tear worsens this scratch over time and may cause the glass to crack.

 Window glass frequently encounters temperature changes both on the inside and outside.
 This constant change in temperature and the heat of the chemical inside the gap can make the glass crack.
 This usually happens when the temperature drastically shifts from hot during the day to cold at night.
+Thermal stress occurs when different parts of a glass pane expand or contract at different rates due to temperature variations.
+This differential can lead to significant stress within the glass, potentially causing it to crack.
+Double-glazed glass, despite its insulating properties, is not immune to these effects, especially in environments with extreme temperature fluctuations.

 Improper Manufacturing or Installation